srfdata/unitj/README.md

 **Trust us**: We've been there and done that, many times.
 And we've lost many nerves.
 For example in our year-long investigation on vested interests of Swiss universities (http://srf.ch/uni) and others (http://srf.ch/data).
 We know that you can (theoretically) save a lot of time and when enforcing a certain structure during data collection.
 And that's why we build this tool.

-Features:

-    - Define a master sheet with a data model (column names, types, restrictions, etc.) - *already implemented*
-    - Select a source sheet on your Drive and integrate it into the master sheet - *already implemented*
-    - Warning console that helps you identify problems in your source sheets - *already implemented*
-    - Split, merge, map source columns to master columns - *partially implemented*
-    - **Graphical drag-and-drop** toolbox which makes the above operations easy & fun - *partially implemented, see mockup below*
-    - Enforce column types & semantic consistency - will be implemented
-    - Maintain uniqueness & traceability (IDs, timestamps, authors) - will be implemented
-    - Save a lot of headaches & nervous breakdowns later on - *priceless*

 ![Mockup of the GUI toolbox](https://github.com/srfdata/unitj/blob/master/mockup.png)